How to Get an Empty Seat Next to You on a Flight

 Consider Flight Class

-Upgrading to a higher class can increase your chances of more space.
-Business and Premium Economy often have fewer seats and more spacing.
-These classes are also less likely to be fully booked compared to Economy.
+Business and Premium Economy have fewer seats and more spacing.
+These classes are also less likely to fill completely compared to Economy.
+The premium might be worth it.